 The ideal type would be a cloud-based platform where documents can be updated in real-time.
 This way, employees can share their knowledge and ask others for advice.
 And after they resolve the problem, information can be easily stored and retrieved.

-The knowledge management app resco.Houston will help you keep up with the competition.
-All your tribal knowledge, guides, manuals, and AR video calls are available in a single app.
+The knowledge management solution resco.Guides will help you keep up with the competition.
+All your tribal knowledge, guides, manuals, instruction are available in a single app.
 Empower staff to share expertise in real-time and improve your operations with knowledge at your workers’ fingertips.